aogriffiths/node-wtr-lazy-functions/README.md

-This library is for Victor Tugelbend (and lazy people like him) for whom "Having to haul arround extra poundage \[is\] far too much effort, so he saw to it that he never put it on and he kept himself in trim becuase doing things with decent muscles was far less effort tha trying to achive things with bags of flab".
+This library is for Victor Tugelbend (and lazy people like him) for whom "Having to haul arround extra poundage \[is\] far too much effort, so he saw to it that he never put it on and he kept himself in trim becuase doing things with decent muscles was far less effort than trying to achive things with bags of flab".
 [Pratchett, T](#pratchett2009moving)

 So What Does it Do?!
 --------------------